 So there you are, standing in front of another abstract art piece.

 Perhaps it’s a painting of squares and lines, with blobs of color in between.
 Or maybe it’s a sculpture downtown that looks vaguely like giant mushrooms, with benches scattered around it and a plaque containing the artist’s name embedded in its base.
+Or, it could be that you’re lucky enough to be standing in front of Guernica, the famous Cubist painting by Picasso, or even one of Jackson Pollock’s splatter paintings.

 Abstract art is so varied and (usually) so strange that people often wonder what it means or why it is the way it is.
 But believe it or not, abstract art started out looking not so very different than “normal” representational art.